koddo/coding-interviews-prep-msk/README.md

 TODO: a list of good online courses

-TODO: a list of algorithms theory and data structures topics, so we can rotate them every arbitrary period of time, e.g., a month or two
+TODO: a list of algorithms theory and data structures topics, so we can rotate them every arbitrary period of time, e.g., a month or two: https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/

 TODO: add more data science interview questions